Trump court move on Obamacare bolsters Democrats' midterm message

 On Thursday, the Trump administration clearly outlined their position on key -- and popular -- provisions in the Affordable Care Act, telling a court that the law should be invalidated and that the individual mandate is unconstitutional.
 In the legal filing, the Department of Justice argues in favor of invalidating protections for those Americans with pre-existing conditions.

+Lederman also wrote that attorneys from the federal programs section of the department's Civil Division often make "very aggressive and unlikely-to-prevail arguments in defense of federal programs and statutes" and that the division is not "timid."
+He added that lawyers can request to be reassigned from a particular case when they have moral or other "serious qualms" about the government's actions, but they "rarely" seek the court's permission to withdraw.

+"For three such respected DOJ attorneys to do so simultaneously -- just hours before a major filing, and without replacement by any other career lawyers other than a rookie -- is simply flabbergasting."

-It didn't take long for Democrats to respond.
+And it didn't take long for Democrats to respond to the Trump administration's new posture.

 "The Trump administration is coming after the Affordable Care Act's protections for people with pre-existing conditions and it's time for us to draw a hard line," Sen. Bob Casey, a Democrat up for reelection in 2018 said in a fundraising letter to supporters on Friday.
 "I'm mad as hell, and I'm ready to fight this with both fists up."